ykotseruba/attention_and_driving/README.md

 ## Updates

+- December 16, 2022: added 10 papers
-- July 29, 2022: added 22 papers with applications
+- July 29, 2022: added 22 papers
 - July 13, 2022: added link and citation information for the survey of practical applications
 - June 29, 2022: added papers with code
 - June 2, 2022: restructured the tables into lists, old version is available in previous branch
-- November 7, 2021: Added 50+ practical papers, restructured and cleaned up the tables
+- November 7, 2021: Added 50+ papers, restructured and cleaned up the tables
 - August 11, 2021: Added bibtex info to practical works, added action anticipation
 - August 6, 2021: Added 60 behavioral and practical works up to mid-2021.
 Added hyperlinks for papers and code.
 - May 19, 2021: Switched from Google Spreadsheets to Tabulator